 Lawrence C. Marshall is a Professor at Stanford Law School, where he has served since 2004.
 Prior to that he was a Professor at Northwestern University School of Law in Chicago, where he co-founded the Center on Wrongful Convictions, and successfully represented numerous innocent men who had been sentenced to death.
 Governor George Ryan cited Professor Marshall's work as a key catalyst in his decision to commute the sentences of all inmates on death row in Illinois.
 In 1999, Death Penalty Focus honored Professor Marshall with its Mario Cuomo Act of Courage Award.

-Billie Mizell is a legal analyst, investigator, litigation specialist, and writer.
+Billie Mizell is the Executive Director of Insight Prison Project.
+She is also a legal analyst, investigator, litigation specialist, and writer.

 Robert M. Myers